AdrienChampion/induction_for_dummies/src/mikino_bmc/readme.md

 ## Input Format

-Mikino takes as input a transition system in a format consistent but slightly different from what we have seen so far.
+Mikino takes as input a transition system in a format consistent but slightly different from what we have seen up to this point.
 Systems are written in files organized as follows, illustrated on our stopwatch running example.

 First are state variable declarations.
 It is a list of declarations between parens introduced by the `vars` keyword and of form `<var_1>, <var_2>, ..., <var_n>: <type>` with `n ≥ 1`.